mkurecka/php-slim-portfolio/docs/blog_webhook_api.md

 - `date`: The publication date in YYYY-MM-DD format.
 If not provided, the current date will be used.
 - `tags`: An array of tags for the blog post.
 If not provided, an empty array will be used.
 - `youtube_url`: A URL to a YouTube video associated with the post.
 If not provided, it will be set to null.
+- `featured_image`: A URL to an image to use as the featured image for the post.
+If provided, the image will be downloaded and saved locally.

 ## Response Format